-David S. Dockery was unanimously elected on February 28, 2014 as the 15th president of Trinity International University and is now serving in his 24th year as a university president.
+David S. Dockery served as the 15th president of Trinity International University for five years and is now serving as the university chancellor.
 Highly regarded as one of the outstanding leaders and senior statesmen in the world of Christian higher education, Dockery served as president of Union University for nearly two decades where during his transformational presidency the enrollment more than doubled, the net assets of the institution more than tripled, the campus was transformed, and Union vaulted to a place of national leadership in Christian higher education.
 Much of this took place in response to the strategic implementation of four distinctive and far-reaching strategic plans, which included the development and renovation of the campus while surpassing the goal of a $100 million comprehensive campaign.

 Dockery also helped guide Union’s response and recovery in 2008 to one of the largest natural disasters ever to hit an American university campus.
 Following his years of service at Union as president and University Professor of Christian Thought and Tradition, Dockery was named president emeritus.
-Since coming to Trinity, he has brought guidance to an institution that had previously experienced more than a decade of serious enrollment decline along with a number of institutional challenges throughout the 21st century.
+Since coming to Trinity, he has brought guidance to an institution that had previously experienced more than a decade of serious enrollment decline along with a number of institutional challenges.

-In addition, Dockery has led processes to strengthen the Trinity Board, enhance denominational relationships, upgrade the look of the campus, and reshape the University Leadership Team.
+In addition, Dockery led processes to strengthen the Trinity Board, enhance denominational relationships, upgrade the look of the campus, and reshape the University Leadership Team.
 He has brought a renewed focus to the best of Trinity’s heritage while seeking to give a sense of realistic hope and hopeful realism to the Trinity community for the days ahead.
-New academic programs have been introduced and four new academic centers have been established.
-These themes are amplified in the University-wide comprehensive plan, “Heritage and Hope: Trinity 2023,” which was unanimously and enthusiastically adopted by the Trinity Board of Regents in February of 2015.
-The Plan has provided a shared commitment and common direction for the Trinity community.
+New academic programs were introduced and four new academic centers were established.
+This was amplified in the University-wide comprehensive plan, “Heritage and Hope: Trinity 2023,” which was unanimously and enthusiastically adopted by the Trinity Board of Regents in February of 2015.
+The plan has provided a shared commitment and common direction for the Trinity community.

 Christian Higher Education Organizations

-Dockery has served as the chair of the Council for Christian Colleges and Universities as well as for the Consortium for Global Education.
-More recently, he has also served as chair of the Christian College Consortium.
+Dockery served as the chair of the Council for Christian Colleges and Universities as well as the Consortium for Global Education.
+More recently, he also served as chair of the Christian College Consortium.
 In addition, Dockery is the past president of the Evangelical Theological Society.

 Prior to this service at Union and Trinity, Dockery served as the chief academic officer at The Southern Baptist Theological Seminary, where he also held a tenured faculty position in theology and New Testament.
 Dockery has also been named a Visiting Professor at Beeson Divinity School and Grace Seminary, an Affiliate Professor of Theology at Golden Gate/Gateway Seminary, and a Distinguished Professor of Baptist Studies at Midwestern Seminary.
 He has also been named an honorary faculty member in some international contexts.